kubernetes-sigs/cluster-api/CONTRIBUTING.md

   - After 90 days of inactivity the `triage/accepted` label will be removed from issues with `priority/important-soon`
   - After 1 year of inactivity the `triage/accepted` label will be removed from issues without `priority/critical-urgent` or `priority/important-soon`

-- If you really care about an issue stuck in the "actionable", you can try to figure out what is holding back the issue implementation (usually lack of contributors), engage with the community, find ways to help and free up maintainers/other contributors time from other tasks, or `/assign` the issue and send a PR.
+- If you really care about an issue stuck in the "actionable" phase, you can try to figure out what is holding back the issue implementation (usually lack of contributors), engage with the community, find ways to help and free up maintainers/other contributors time from other tasks, or `/assign` the issue and send a PR.